 Where to search for internships

-Once you have received your academic department's approval to complete an internship, use the following resources to connect with employers and internship opportunities:
+Once you have received your academic department's approval to complete an internship, below are some resources to connect with employers and internship opportunities:

-- Utilize Experiential Learning and Career Management (ELCM) staff in your internship search.
+- Utilize The Career Center staff in your internship search.
 Use our online appointment scheduler in Handshake to schedule an appointment with a staff member for assistance with your internship search.

 - Contact employers directly for internships.
 Look for "careers" or "employment" links on their websites for internships and job openings.

 - Consider the PA Commonwealth Public Service Intern (CPSI) program for over 1,000 paid internship openings each summer.

 - Check with your academic advisor, many departments maintain listings of internship opportunities in your field of study.

 - Attend job fairs.
 Employers often use fairs to identify students for internships as well as for full-time employment.